deephaven-examples/deephaven-ib/README.md

 Interactive Brokers does not make their Python wheels available via PyPI, and the wheels are not redistributable.
 As a result, installing [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) requires a script to build the wheels locally before installation.

-Also, to keep your development environment clean, the script creates a virtual environment for [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib).
+To keep your development environment clean, the script creates a virtual environment for [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib).

 ### Build the Virtual Environment